albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 #### (a) Electoral Science Office

-"Electoral Science Office" or "ESO" means the independent agency established under Section 409(a) responsible for ongoing evaluation of voting method performance, research into technical improvements, and development of proposed modifications to adjustable parameters.
+"Electoral Science Office" or "ESO" means the independent agency established under Section 409(a) responsible for ongoing evaluation of voting method performance, research into technical improvements, development of proposed modifications to adjustable parameters, and certification, evaluation, and maintenance of the districting algorithm required by Section 403.

 #### (b) Statutory Principles